weidazhaoooo/tum-slam-bench/README.md

 - A new SLAM algorithm — this is infrastructure, not research
 - Real-time inference — this is offline benchmarking

-## Contributing

-PRs welcome, especially:
-- Adapters for additional SLAM systems
-- Fixes for build issues on different OS / library versions
-- Reproducibility improvements

-Open an issue first if it's a larger change.

 ## License